pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~__FUNNY, BUT A BIT UNWEILDY?__ Two separate chessboards one with black one with white?
 (Bit weird because it's implying black has the same problem - but maybe if it's just the king...)~~
 - ~~__I AM A PROGRAMMING GOD__ Fix chess.js to deal with the situation where black has no king~~
 - ~~Improve styling of the king off the board (proper alignment etc.)~~
+- ~~Handle PGN (can be 100% standard)~~

-- Handle checkmate (and stalemate even though we think it should happen)
+- Handle checkmate (and stalemate even though we think it shouldn't happen)
-- Handle PGN (can be 100% standard)
+- I broke the styling

 ## Danaids

 - ~~__JUST A SIMPLE RESPAWN ACTUALLY LOOKS QUITE GOOD, NO PARTICULAR NEED TO ANIMATE IN FANCY WAYS?__ Get a basic version of respawning pieces when captured going~~
 - ~~__I WAS AND NOW IT IS FIXED__ Am I seeing some weird behaviour in terms of placement?~~
+- ~~PGN (need notation for placement of piece in new position)~~

-- Handle checkmate (and stalemate even though we think it should happen)
+- Handle checkmate (and stalemate even though we think it shouldn't happen)
-- PGN (need notation for placement of piece in new position)

 ## Mobile?